CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 1. In a new browser tab, go to the *Language Studio* portal at `https://language.azure.com` and sign in using the Microsoft account associated with your Azure subscription.

-2. If prompted to choose a Language resource else click on **Sign in** and  select the following settings:
+2. If prompted to choose a Language resource, else click on **Sign in** and  select the following settings:

     - **Azure directory**: The Azure directory containing your subscription **(1)**
     - **Azure subscription**: Your Azure subscription **(2)**